hreskiv/mikr/README.md

 - **Role-based access** — admin / operator / viewer
 - **JWT authentication** — access token (15min) + refresh token (7d)
 - **RouterOS CVE alerting** — each device's RouterOS version is matched daily against the public NVD vulnerability feed.
 Dedicated **Security** page with severity/site filters, a per-device Security Advisories card, a `N CVE` badge on device cards, and a High/Critical dashboard banner.
 Each entry shows the CVSS score/vector, summary, advisory link, and the version that fixes it.
 Scoped to RouterOS 7; optional `cve-alert` webhook.
 Informational only — never blocks upgrades or commands
+- **Auto-block / Simple IDS** — detects repeated failed logins from the syslog stream, aggregates them per source IP across the whole fleet, and past a threshold (default 5 / 10 min) blocks the IP by maintaining a `mikr-blocklist` firewall address-list with a native 72h timeout.
+Per-device opt-in; **Audit mode** (list candidates, block by hand) or **Auto-block** (block at threshold); whitelist (manual CIDRs + auto private-range + hard-whitelisted server IP).
+Address-list only — you add one drop rule that references the list; mikr never touches your firewall chains.
+Candidates / Blocked / Whitelist tabs on the Security page
 - **GeoIP rule generator** — pick countries and generate an idempotent RouterOS firewall script sourced from ipdeny.com: **Blocklist** (drop the selected countries; inbound/outbound, `raw` or `filter`) or **Allowlist** (keep only the selected countries, drop the rest — auto-adds an established/private/always-allow safety block so it can't lock you out); IPv4/IPv6, optional weekly auto-refresh; saved as a Script command template and installed via the existing Deploy flow
 - **Two-factor authentication (TOTP)** — opt-in per user, RFC 6238 compatible with Google Authenticator / Authy / 1Password / Microsoft Authenticator; AES-256-GCM-encrypted secrets; 8 single-use backup codes; admin reset for lost devices
 - **Passkey / WebAuthn / FIDO2 sign-in** — additive second factor alongside TOTP: Touch ID, Face ID, Windows Hello, Apple/Google passkey, YubiKey.
 Multiple named passkeys per account with last-used info, admin reset, counter-regression check against cloned authenticators.
 Requires HTTPS on a real domain (WebAuthn spec forbids IP RP IDs) — LAN-IP installs see an explicit "Unavailable" notice rather than silent failure